 A pile of associations

 Human memory is pretty amazing.
 We are not only able to memorise words.
-Also, things like feelings, smells and sounds are present in our memory.
+Also, things like feelings, smells and sounds are present in our mind.
 Like thinking, we have both conscious and nonconscious memory.
-The latter is called implicit memory and plays a major role in—surprise—priming.
-Our implicit memory is programmed in a way that it links and associates everything we store in it.
+The latter is called implicit memory and plays a significant role in—surprise—priming.
+Our implicit memory is programmed in such a way that it links and associates everything we store in it.
 If your friend is talking about posing next to the Tower of Pisa, your memory activates associations.
 Words like the sun, ancient buildings and—drumroll— the pasta will show up.
 This automatic activation of related words and thoughts results in priming.
 Without us noticing, it affects our behaviour or reactions to other stimuli.

 Different types of priming